-The DAP 1200a and DAP 2400a feature fault-protected input multiplexers.
+The DAP 3216a features fault-protected input multiplexers.
 Fault protected input multiplexers allow signals to be connected to the Data Acquisition Processor with power off and allow a higher input voltage without damaging the inputs.
 Spare fault-protected input multiplexers are available from Microstar Laboratories.

-Analog input signals should be within the range from -25 volts to +25 volts, relative to the ground of the Data Acquisition Processor.
+To prevent damage, analog input signals should be within the range from -25 volts to +25 volts, relative to the ground of the Data Acquisition Processor.
 Input signals may be applied to the Data Acquisition Processor when the PC's power is off.
 See Chapter 5 for electrical characteristics of the analog input pins.

-The analog I/O connector of the Data Acquisition Processor includes digital-to-analog converter output pins and analog power supply voltages.
-Pins 36 and 37 are the outputs of DAC0 and DAC1, respectively.
-Pins 33 and 32 are the grounds for DAC0 and DAC1, respectively.
-The digital-to-analog converters have voltage outputs with typical output impedance of 0.2 Ohms.
-These normally should drive high impedance inputs.
-The output current from each digital-to-analog converter output is rated at ± 5 milliamps, but it is recommended that this current not exceed ± 1 milliamp.
+The analog I/O connector of the Data Acquisition Processor includes digital-to-analog converter output pins and analog supply voltages.
+Pins 36 and 37 are the outputs of DACO and DAC1, respectively.
+Pins 33 and 32 are the grounds for DACO and DAC1, respectively.
+The digital-to-analog converters have voltage outputs with low output impedance.
+These outputs normally should drive high impedance inputs.
+The output current from each digital-to-analog converter output is rated at $\pm 5$ milliamps, but it is recommended that this current not exceed $\pm 1$ milliamp.

 Analog outputs are set to zero when the system is first powered on.
-When analog outputs are configured for unipolar mode, the outputs are set to half of the full scale range when the system is first powered on.
-When J32 is moved, the analog outputs at power-on may vary by up to 5 millivolts.
+When J32 is moved, the analog outputs at power-on may vary by up to 300 microvolts.

 Pin 15 is analog power ground.
-Pins 34 and 35 are connected to +18 volt and -18 volt analog power supplies.
+Pins 34 and 35 are connected to +18 volt and 18 volt analog supplies.
 The maximum allowable current drain from these supplies is 20 milliamps per side.
 These supplies can be used for low current, low noise devices such as external multiplexers.
-To supply power to other devices, either use an external supply or use the 5-volt digital power supply found on the analog control connector with an external DC-to-DC converter.
+To supply power to other devices, either use an external supply or use the 5 volt digital power supply found on the analog control connector with an external DC-to-DC converter.